fraenkel-lab/GarNet/README.md

 from GarNet import *
 ```

 should suffice.
-GarNet depends on numpy, pandas, statsmodels, and [IntervalTree](https://github.com/chaimleib/intervaltree). (and matplotlib and jinja2 for figures and reports)
+GarNet depends on numpy, pandas, statsmodels, and pybedtools. (and matplotlib and jinja2 for figures and reports)

 ## Documentataion